 Dayton Brown, Solar Designer

 Dayton was busy at Vermont Technical College, earning two BA degrees in Architectural Engineering and Sustainable Design.
 He serves in the Vermont Air National Guard as an Engineering Associate in Civil Engineering.
 Experienced as well in construction, Dayton has developed loves for building, engineering and renewable energy.
 He enjoys traveling, designing and trying new things.
-Dayton is currently away from his SunCommon family, on active duty with the Vermont Air National Guard Civil Engineering Squadron in Afghanistan.
-We’re really looking forward to his safe return.
+Dayton returned safely in June after serving 8 months in Afghanistan with the Vermont Air National Guard Civil Engineering Squadron.
+We’re really happy that’s he back with the SunCommon family.

 Chris sampled a few technical concentrations at UVM including Engineering and Architecture before settling on Environmental Studies with a focus on Green Building Design –specializing in solar and sustainable building systems.
 When his head wasn’t buried in the books, Chris was active with Power Shift – the nations’ youth movement to reverse climate change.
 He’s worked in the solar field with experience in solar installations, site visits and design.
 Chris grew up in New Jersey and enjoyed playing sports like baseball,soccer, and (no doubt his favorite) sprint kart racing.
 He’s quite mechanical with a huge love of cars and dreams of one day solar powering his pick up truck.

 One of our trained technicians known as Advisors will visit your home to confirm the design is accurate, make any necessary tweaks, inspect your roof and electrical panel to ensure they’re good for solar and answer any of your questions in person.
 After that’s done, then it’s time to go solar.